MODULE 1 – QUESTIONED DOCUMENT EXAMINATION

 MODULE 7 – WRITING/PRINTING INSTRUMENTS AND EXAMINATION OF DOCUMENTS PRODUCED

-MODULE 8 – OTHER TYPES OF QUESTIONED DOCUMENT AND THEIR EXAMINATION
+MODULE 8 – OTHER TYPES OF QUESTIONED DOCUMENTS AND THEIR EXAMINATION

 MODULE 9 – PRINTING TECHNOLOGY